Policy for Pupil Premium

 - The implementation of 1:1 support in reading, writing and maths led by qualified teachers for disadvantaged pupils.

 - A speech and language therapist to work on the communication needs of disadvantaged pupils (raising their self-confidence and self-esteem).

 - A teaching assistant to provide additional support for our EMA disadvantaged pupils.

 - Disadvantaged pupils also received additional support from learning mentors.

-- Increasing the range of clubs to boost opportunities for communication and personal interaction skills (supported through curriculum interest areas).
+- Increasing the range of clubs and curricular visits to boost opportunities for communication and personal interaction skills (supported through curriculum interest areas).

 - Purchase of reading resources for pupils to use at home and school.

 - Funding has been used to target individuals for short periods of time to provide additional support enabling them to fully engage with their learning.